whymolchanov/curious-goran/README.md

 6. Add your own statuses to the csv in the order you would like. **key is required column!**
 7. Rename `csv-template.example.json` to `csv-template.json`

+#### Config (optional)

+8. Check `config.ts` file.
+There you will find the configuration for Curious Goran.
+If you need it, change fields in a way you like it.

 ---

 ## Request data by filter